 - Who is punished in hell?
 Those are punished in hell who die in mortal sin; they are deprived of the vision of God and suffer dreadful torments, especially that of fire, for all eternity.

 - What three things are necessary to make a sin mortal?
-To make a sin mortal these three things are necessary: First, the thought, desire, word, action, or omission must be seriously wrong; second, the sinner must know that it is seriously wrong; third, the sinner must fully consent to it.
+To make a sin mortal these three things are necessary: First, the thought, desire, word, action, or omission must be seriously wrong; second, the sinner must know that it is seriously wrong; third, the sinner must fully consent.

 So only a mortal sin can damn you to hell.
 And to be guilty of a mortal sin, you must know that you are committing one!
 Hence, if you do not know, you are not guilty.
 Jesus teaches us the same thing in John 9:40-41: “Some of the Pharisees near Him heard this, and they said to Him, ‘Are we also blind?’
 Jesus said to them, ‘If you were blind, you would have no guilt; but now that you say ‘we see,’ your guilt remains.'”
 In other words, because they knew better, they were guilty of sin.
 Likewise, if they did not know better, they would not be guilty.

 Prior to Vatican II Pope Pius IX said the following in, “On Promotion of False Doctrines:”

 We all know that those who suffer from invincible ignorance with regard to our holy religion, if they carefully keep the precepts of the natural law which have been written by God in the hearts of all men, if they are prepared to obey God, and if they lead a virtuous and dutiful life, can, by the power of divine light and grace, attain eternal life.
 For God, who knows completely the minds and souls, the thoughts and habits of all men, will not permit, in accord with His infinite goodness and mercy, anyone who is not guilty of a voluntary fault to suffer eternal punishment (no. 7).